sytzez/deeplomacy/README.md

     - [/Data](game/Data) — Immutable data objects representing things inside the game.
     - [/Services](game/Services) — These services perform the hard business logic of the game.
     - [/Validators](game/Validators) — The validators check whether certain actions are valid in the game.
-    - [/Strategies](game/Strategies) — Currently only used for placing new submarines in the game.
-Various placement strategies could be chosen.
+    - [/Strategies](game/Strategies) — Contains placement strategies and winning strategies.
 - [/app](app) — The backend Laravel project.
     - [/Adapters](app/Adapters) — These classes represent the layer adapting our Laravel models to their Game contracts.
     - [/Factories](app/Factories) — They turn HTTP requests into objects we need for the game.